sirarsalih/sirarsalih.github.io/_posts/2018-01-30-fetching-an-installed-certificate-programmatically-from-the-windows-local-machine-store.md

 ]
 ```

-Then you'd need to change the method that fetches the certificate to return the response object:
+Then you'd need to change the method that fetches the certificate to return the response object instead:

 ```csharp
 public CertificateResponse GetCertificateFromLocalMachineStore(string friendlyName)